cloudflare/cloudflare-workers-wasm-demo/README.md

 would be to use [Emscripten](http://emscripten.org) to provide a working library.
 However, as of this writing, Emscripten still needs some tweaks to correctly target Cloudflare Workers.

-In order to minimize dependencies, we implement image encoding, deconding, and resizing using the [stb library](https://github.com/nothings/stb).
+In order to minimize dependencies, we implement image encoding, decoding, and resizing using the [stb library](https://github.com/nothings/stb).

 ## What's in this repository